-Figure 9 demonstrates that GADGET predicts significantly more massive X-ray coronae than AREPO.
-This difference is significantly larger in the outer region, thereby hinting that the density profiles of the hot gas coronae fall more rapidly in the AREPO than in GADGET simulations.
+Figure 9 demonstrates that GADGET predicts more massive X-ray coronae than AREPO.
+This difference is significantly larger in the outer region, thereby suggesing that the density profiles of the hot gas coronae fall more rapidly in the AREPO than in GADGET simulations.
 In the inner region, the observed gas mass is somewhat higher than that predicted by the moving mesh code but falls short of the SPH simulations.
-In the outer region, the 3σ upper limits on the gas mass are consistent with the AREPO predictions but are factors of 2-10 less than expected from the GADGET simulations.
+In the outer region, the 3 σ upper limits on the gas mass are broadly consistent with the AREPO predictions.
+However, the GADGET simulation overpredicts the gas mass with at least factor of 2, but for most simulated galaxies with comparable stellar mass the predicted gas mass exceeds the 3 σ upper limits with factors of about 8 - 10.